cabal-club/cable/readme.md

 `msg_type` MUST be set to `5`.

-This request expects 0 or more `hash response`s in response, that pertain to posts that describe the current state of the channel.
+This request expects 0 or more `Hash Response`s in response, that pertain to posts that describe the current state of the channel.

 The posts included are all those comprised by the channel state (see "4.3.3